How many students are in the MFA program?

 Once an applicant has been admitted, a limited number of credits may be transferred to apply toward the literature requirements of the degree.
 This evaluation is done on a case-by-case basis.

 When will letters of acceptance be sent?

-We send out letter of acceptance in mid March.
+We typically send out letters of acceptance in mid-March.

 What is a profile of the successful applicant?

-Most successful applicants to our program have a GPA of 3.7, majored in English, completed at least two writing workshops in his/her genre at the advanced level, and have completed his/her undergraduate degree within the last 2-10 years.
+Most successful applicants to our program have a GPA of 3.7, majored in English, completed at least two writing workshops in their genre at the advanced level, and have completed an undergraduate degree within the last 2-10 years.